 A 35% no-show rate silently drains revenue through wasted staff time and extended vacancies

-That $8,000–$12,000 figure accounts for both the direct labour waste and the indirect vacancy extension.
-For larger portfolios of 500+ units, the number scales to $25,000–$40,000 per year — enough to fund an entire technology investment that would eliminate the problem.
+That $8,000–$12,000 figure is an illustrative estimate based on the assumptions above, accounting for both the direct labour waste and the indirect vacancy extension.
+For larger portfolios of 500+ units, the number scales to an estimated $25,000–$40,000 per year — enough to fund an entire technology investment that would eliminate the problem.

 Proven Strategies to Reduce No-Shows

 The good news is that no-show rates aren't fixed.
-Property managers who implement targeted strategies can cut their no-show rate by 40–60%.
+Property managers who implement targeted strategies can meaningfully reduce their no-show rate.
 Here are the approaches backed by the strongest results:

 Automated SMS and email reminders

 This is the single highest-impact tactic.
-Sending an automated reminder 24 hours before the tour and another 1 hour before reduces no-show rates by 25–35% on its own.
+Sending an automated reminder 24 hours before the tour and another 1 hour before can dramatically reduce no-show rates.
+Published research, including a 10-year UK general practice study, found that text message reminders reduced missed appointments by approximately 43%[1].
+A separate pediatric study found no-shows dropped from 38.1% to 23.5% with text reminders[2].
 The 24-hour reminder gives the prospect a chance to cancel or reschedule if their plans changed (freeing that slot for someone else), while the 1-hour reminder creates a sense of immediacy.
-SMS outperforms email for day-of reminders — open rates exceed 95% versus roughly 20% for email.
+Industry data suggests SMS messages have significantly higher open rates than email, making text the preferred channel for day-of reminders.

 Reduce the time gap between booking and tour

 The data is clear: same-day and next-day tours see dramatically lower no-show rates than tours booked 3+ days out.
 If a prospect inquires on Monday evening, offering a Tuesday morning tour captures their interest while it's still warm.
-Every additional day of delay increases the no-show probability by roughly 8–12%.
+The longer the gap between booking and tour date, the higher the no-show probability.
 The fastest-leasing properties are the ones offering tours within 24 hours of first contact.

 Pre-qualify before scheduling